-recognition or enforcement on the sole ground that the court of origin applied a law other than that which would have been applied under the conflict of law rules of the requested State.
+[Review of the law applied by the court of origin.
+Article 4(1) and (2) establishes that a judgment given in a State shall be recognised and enforced in another State, without a review of the merits (unless such review is necessary for the application of the draft Convention).
+This provision prevents, for example, the requested court from refusing recognition or enforcement on the sole ground that the court of origin applied a law other than that which would have been applied under the conflict of law rules of the requested State.
 Subparagraph (g) contains an exception to Article 4(2) for intellectual property rights.
-According to that provision, recognition and enforcement may be refused if the judgment ruled on an infringement of an intellectual property right and the court of origin applied a law other than the law governing that right.
-Naturally, in this sub-paragraph, the "law governing that right" is determined by the conflict of law rules of the requested State.
-That is, recognition and enforcement may be refused if the court of origin applied, to an infringement of an intellectual property right, a law other than that which would have been applied under the conflict of law rules of the requested State.
+According to that provision, recognition and enforcement may be refused if the judgment ruled on an infringement of an intellectual property right and the court of origin applied to that right/infringement a law other than the internal law governing that right.
+Naturally, in this subparagraph, of the "law governing that right" is determined by the conflict of law rules of the requested State.
+That is, recognition and enforcement may be refused if the court of origin applied, to an infringement of an intellectual property right, a law other than that which would have been applied under the conflict of law rules of the requested State..
 Unlike other paragraphs of Article 7, this provision only applies to judgments on the infringement of intellectual property rights.
+Additionally, it only applies to infringements of such rights but not to judgments on validity [ownership or subsistence].

-- 256. Rationale.
-In principle, and even if it covers both registered and non-registered intellectual property rights, the purpose of this ground for refusal of recognition is to safeguard the territoriality principle, and in particular the application of the lex loci protectionis (see, supra, para.
-166).
-Since the draft Convention guarantees the recognition and enforcement of a judgment given by a court of a State different from the State of registration, e.g., the State of habitual residence of the defendant, sub-paragraph (g) allows other States to refuse recognition of such a judgment if the court of origin did not apply the law of the State where the infringed intellectual property right was registered. - 257.
-Example.
+Rationale.
+In principle, and even if it covers both registered and non-registered intellectual property rights, the purpose of this ground for refusal of recognition is to safeguard the territoriality principle, and in particular the application of the lex loci protectionis by the courts of the State of origin (see, supra, paras 166).
+Since 204-205).
+However, since the draft Convention only guarantees the recognition and enforcement of a judgment given by a court of a State different from(i) the State of registration, e.g., the State of habitual residence of the defendant, sub-paragraph (g) allows other States with regard to refuse recognition of such a judgment if the court of origin did not apply the law of the State where the infringed registered intellectual property right was registered. rights, or (ii) the State for which protection is sought, with regard to non-registered intellectual property rights, the application of this provision will be marginal.

+273. Example\1.
 A brings a claim against B in State X, where B is habitually resident.
-The judgment rules on an infringement of a patent which is only registered in State Y, but applies to such infringement the lex fori, i.e., the law of State X. According to the territoriality principle, however, that patent could only be infringed in State Y, since infringement can occur only in the State where the intellectual property right exists.
-In this case, sub-paragraph (g) allows the other States to refuse recognition or enforcement of that judgment.]
+The judgment rules on for an infringement of a patent which is only an intellectual property right registered in that State Y, but.
+The court of origin, however, applies to such infringement the lex fori, i.e., the law of State X. According to the territoriality principle, however, that patent could only be infringed in State Y, since infringement can occur only in the State where the intellectual property right exists.
+Y. In this case, sub-paragraph (g) allows the other Contracting States to refuse recognition or enforcement of that judgment.